jonathankoop/BayesianRegularization-REMs/README.md

 -   `covar.RData`: This file contains a data frame with the generated exogenous covariates of the 50 actors.
 -   `parameters.RData`: This file contains the list of data-generating parameters.

-### `02_application`
+#### `02_application`

 The folder `02_application` contains the data used in the empirical application.
 The data is stored in `.RData` format and includes:

 -   `Data_Popular_100.RData`: This file contains dates and actors of collaborations between the most popular 100 Spotify artists that collaborated with other artists at least twice from 2010 to 2023.
 There are a total of **244** collaboration events.

 -   `covar_spotify.RData`: This file contains a data frame with the exogenous covariates of the 100 artists.
-These include gender, popularity and country of origin.
+These include gender, country of origin, popularity, and age.

 ## `Output`